Ajaigarh: Ajaigarh Fort

 Ajaigarh or Ajaygarh Fort is among the top attractions of the region.
 It stands alone on a hilltop in the district of Panna and is easily accessible from Khajuraho.
 The fort is bordered by the Vindhya Hills and provides views of the Ken River.
 This fort is noted for its rich historical past and its architecture, which dates to the Chandela dynasty.

 The fort is visited by both history and art lovers.
 This fort has two gates (earlier there were five), two temples and two rock-cut tanks, close to the northern gate.
-These tanks have been named as Ganga and Yamuna.
+These tanks have been named as Ganga and Jamuna.

+Ajaygarh Fort, also known as Ajaypal Fort, is an ancient and mysterious fort located in the Panna district of Madhya Pradesh.
+It was built by the Chandela kings and stands atop a high hill.
+At the main entrance of the fort, there is an old inscription that no one has been able to decipher till today.
+It is believed that this inscription holds the secret path to a hidden treasure.